sigoden/zztalk/README.md

 # SelfChat

-Chat with yourself, share text or files with multiple devices

-*Message or files will be cleaned in 30 minutes*
+Chat in temporary room.
+Message and files will be cleaned in 30 minutes.

+> The original intention is to share files and pictures on multiple devices

+## Docker

+docker run -d -p 3000:3000 ghcr.io/sigoden/selfchat:latest

 ## Heroku